KevinJohnsonAbroad/OSticketprereq/README.md

 <p>
 <h3>Step 15: Install HeidiSQL</h3>

-- From the Installation Files, download and install HeidiSQL
+- Click the Installation Files,
+- Download and install HeidiSQL
 - Click to Open file
 - Accept the license agreement and continue to finish installation
-- Within HeidiSQL, Create a new session by clicking on New
+- Inside HeidiSQL, Create a new session by clicking on New
-- Then assign the username and password: (root);
+- Assign a username and password: (root);
 - Connect to the session
-- Create a database called "osTicket"
+- Create a database named "osTicket"

 </p>
 <br />